kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 ## The 'create' Function

-You have to implement a `create` function (its name depends on the configuration provided in the `strategies` attribute) that will be used by Kuzzle Backend to add user credentials for the given strategy.
+You have to implement a `create` function that will be used by Kuzzle Backend to add user credentials for the given strategy.
+The actual name of this function can be set in the `strategies` object using the `create` method.

 Here is the generic signature of the `create` function: